Zixuan9913/MCP_tutorial/README.md

 - The servers are the executors, doing the actual work and returning structured outputs.

 That’s why, with only one natural language request, the LLM was able to extract cultural attractions, find coordinates, plan routes, and finally assemble a one-day Haikou itinerary — all by orchestrating multiple MCP servers seamlessly.

+### 👉 Now imagine extending MCP to:

+Automating research with Firecrawl + custom knowledge bases

+Connecting enterprise APIs for reporting

+Integrating weather, maps, and booking APIs for a true travel assistant

+MCP is not just about calling APIs — it’s about giving your LLM the power to act.